-Thinga-ma-jigs and what-nots for crafting, sewing and knitting including hand-made buttons, wool felt kits, books and more.
+Thinga-ma-jigs and what-nots for crafting, sewing and knitting including hand-made buttons, books and more.

 The only dedicated yarn store on the Sunshine Coast, featuring sustainable products, books, classes and more.

 Retailer of luxury yarns, knitting patterns and accessories.
-Operates both a retail location and online ordering.
+Operates both a retail location and online shop.

 Class Previews will be posted in June, and registrations will be open July 25.

 Kate Atherley is Knitty’s Lead Technical Editor, and a seasoned designer and teacher in her own right.
 Her book “Beyond Knit & Purl” brings her 10 years of teaching experience to a broader audience, sharing her beginner-friendly approaches for learning sock, cable and lace knitting.
 She regularly teaches in stores and events across Canada, including Lettuce Knit and The Purple Purl in Toronto, and Shall We Knit in Waterloo, at The Creativ Festival, Toronto's Downtown Knit Collective events, and has also taught for Knit Social, Interweave Knits and Vogue Knitting.
 She's appeared in Knitty, Interweave Sockupied, and the UK magazine 'Knit', and a wide range of books.
 See more of her work at www.wisehildaknits.com.
 Her latest book “Knit Accessories: Essentials and Beyond” has been praised as the “go to” pattern book.